 The restaurants range considerably in price across the country depending on where and when you visit.
 However, the quality, no matter the price, is high.
 Owing to the influence of chefs like Ferran Adria, food isn't just an art, it's a culture in Spain.
 So, expect quality service that borders on theatre in some of the finer restaurants.
 Of course, all will offer the traditional dishes mentioned above and their own local specialities.
 The bigger cities, such as Madrid and Barcelona, are home to Michelin star dining experiences, whilst smaller towns usually have eateries owned by local families.

-Whether you want to party with the locals, hike in the sunshine or relax in a world-class beach resort, easyJet holidays has a huge selection of package trips to Spain.
+Whether you want to party with the locals, hike in the sunshine or relax in a world-class beach resort, easyJet holidays has a huge selection of package trips and holidays in Spain.

 If you book your easyJet flight and hotel together, you’ll save even more.
 And our deals and prices are flexible, so you can tailor your holiday to you.
-Whether it’s a romantic Spanish beach break or a much-needed family getaway, easyJet holidays can handle it.
+Whether it’s a romantic Spanish beach break, cheap holiday or a much-needed family getaway, easyJet holidays can handle it.

 Local Taxes - The price of your booking may not include all local fees for travel to this destination, which will be payable locally.
 We will endeavour to advise you of all local fees at the time of booking, but this may not be possible, or they may change from time to time.